Sufficient conditions for QMC analysis of finite elements for parametric differential equations: Parametric regularity estimates

 where all expectations are computed with respect to~$\bd y$.
 The former two errors are well-studied in prior literature.
 The focus of this study is limited to the last term.

 We now state a few conditions under which the last term representing the QMC error after dimension truncation can be bounded.
-Henceforth, we assume that $\bd y$ is already dimension-truncated, i.e., $\bd y \equiv \bd y_s$ from now on.
+Henceforth, \corr{unless otherwise stated}, we assume that $\bd y$ is already dimension-truncated, i.e., $\bd y \equiv \bd y_s$ from now on.
 Note however that all bounds we derive will be $s$-independent, so the dimension $s$ can be made arbitrarily close to infinity without any deterioration in the constants.
 In our conditions below, all constants denoted by $C$ with some subscript are assumed to be independent of~$s$ and $h$.
-The first two conditions below are usually immediate in methods generating flux approximations. \begin{enumerate}[label=(A\arabic*)] \item \textbf{\( \| \cdot \|_{Q_h} \) is stronger than the energy norm.} There is a constant \( C_E > 0 \) such that
+The first two conditions below are usually immediate in methods generating flux approximations. \corr{It refers to a general norm \( \| \cdot \|_{\mathcal W_h} \) that can be chosen freely such that all assumptions hold in that norm.} \begin{assumption} \textbf{\( \| \cdot \|_{\mathcal W_h} \) is stronger than the energy norm.} There is a constant \( C_E > 0 \) such that for all $\vec y \in \corr{U_s}$ and all subsets $\setu$ of $\{1:s\}$